kach/memo/Handbook.md

 3. **[Expressions](#expressions)** — How to compute values within a memo.
 Expressions include literals, operators, probabilistic queries (`E`, `Pr`, `Var`), information-theoretic measures (`H`, `KL`), and hypotheticals (`imagine`).

-4. **[Running and Configuring Memos](#running-and-configuring-memos)** — How to execute memo models, configure options like caching and tracing, and use automatic differentiation for model fitting.
+4. **[Running and Configuring memos](#running-and-configuring-memos)** — How to execute memo models, configure options like caching and tracing, and use automatic differentiation for model fitting.

 ---